uzxmx/resources/docs/src/socat.md

 ```

 Accept connections at port 5000 as a shell command interpreter.
-Use `nc -l localhost 5000`
+Use `nc localhost 5000`
 or `socat - TCP:localhost:5000` to connect.

 ```